 In March 2014 I stepped onto the Appalachian Trail with 2 goals.
 1) To raise money for a wonderful non-profit organization and 2) to realize a life long dream and complete the AT.
 With the help of many friends and strangers, I reached one goal.
 We raised over $11,000 for the Brent Woodall Foundation for Exceptional Children.
 After hiking over 1,000 miles, injuries stopped me from completing my second goal.
-I wont let that stop me, I will continue my hike beginning 04/25/2015.
-I plan to complete approximately 400 miles before I have to return to work and hopefully the remaining distance in 2016.
+I wont let that stop me, I will continue my hike and plan to complete the remaining distance in 2017.
 Please continue to follow me on my journey.
 I read all comments posted on my blog, they motivate me, so keep them coming.

 The following was posted in 2014 prior to the beginning of my hike.

 What motivates a person to take on any difficult challenge?
 A complete thru hike of the Appalachian Trail (AT) has been a personal goal of mine for quite some time.
 Completely hiking the AT start to finish will undoubtedly bring extreme satisfaction.
 I look forward to standing on Mt.
 Katadin, Maine and reflecting on my journey.